Jposner33/Projects_DS_Healthcare/README.md

  - shiny::runApp("Shiny_App")
  - Ensure the SAHIE data files are located in the Data/ folder for correct app functionality.

-To reproduce specific vizualizations, please refer to the ___ .qmd
+To reproduce specific visualizations, please refer to the `County Indicators.Rmd`

 The project was completed in Macalester College's Projects in Data Science Capstone class by Evan Burns, Max Clifford, and Jacob Posner.